FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Usage

 - ⌘ + ctrl + H after selecting some text (or you can have no selection at all)
-- If the selected text matches the name of a class/protocol it will import the header and you're done, otherwise it will show a list of filtered identifiers and headers.
+- If the selected text matches the name of a class/protocol or category method it will import the header and you're done, otherwise it will show a list of filtered identifiers and headers.
 - start typing the keyword of your import
 - use ↑ or ↓ keys to navigate
 - press ↵ or double click to add an import

+- NOTE: on the list, classes are shown as [C], protocols as [P] and categories as [ClassExtended()]

 ## Uninstall